 Training Dog Owner

-My dear friend Mike was having some issues with his 11 month old Black Sheppard (Zowie) as she was very high strung, full of energy and strong.
+My husband (Mike) was having some issues with our 11-month-old Black Sheppard (Zowie) as she was very high strung, full of energy and strong.
 She had no problem pulling Mike down the street and he is no small man.
 Zowie tended to make what was to be hopefully a peaceful walk into a big tug of war game that by the end of it Mike was exhausted.
 He wanted so much to be able to have a nice calm walk down the street with Zowie but he just didn't know what to do to get her under control.

-He really started to get worried when Zowie was showing signs of aggression towards other people during their walks.
-This was when he decided he did not want to be on the next episode of "Judge Judy" because his dog had bit someone.
-At this point he signed Zowie and himself up for some doggie training classes; which were actually more like owner re-training classes.
-They focused more on the owner of the dog and what they were or were not doing in regards to proper handling of their dogs.
-At the first class Mike learned that he had Zowie's choker chain on backwards for a start.
+Mike really started to get worried when Zowie was showing signs of aggression towards other people during their walks.
+This was when he decided he did not want to be on the next episode of "Judge Judy" because his dog had bitten someone.
+At this point, he signed Zowie and himself up for some doggie training classes; which were actually more like owner re-training classes.
+They focused more on the owner of the dog and what they were or were not doing in regard to the proper handling of their dogs.
+In the first class, Mike learned that he had Zowie's choker chain on backwards for a start.
 The classes proved to be most helpful to both Mike and Zowie they had learned much together in these classes.

 Sense of Pride

-Mike was out with Zowie on one of their usual walks when a neighbor commented on how well Zowie was walking not doing her usual tug of war that the neighbors were used to seeing.
-Mike told the neighbor about the dog classes they were attending; he felt a sense of pride not unlike the feeling parents have when their child does something to make them proud.
+Mike was out with Zowie on one of their usual walks when a neighbour commented on how well Zowie was walking not doing her usual tug of war that the neighbours were used to seeing.
+Mike told the neighbour about the dog classes they were attending; he felt a sense of pride not unlike the feeling parents have when their child does something to make them proud.
 Deciding to take the dog training classes had certainly made a positive impact on both Mike and Zowie, where they could both enjoy some quality time together without it turning into a tug-of-war match!

 Sitting and Staying